810: The Giant Spider Invasion

 Ed Wood’s Lolita.

 Ed Wood Jr. (1924-1978) was a legendarily bad film director; several of his movies were made into MST3K episodes, including The Sinister Urge (Show 613), and Bride of the Monster (Show 423).
 Lolita is a 1955 novel by Vladimir Nabokov.
-The novel is narrated by Humbert Humbert, a middle-aged man with a fetish for young girls, who finally finds an accessible victim in Lolita.
+The novel is narrated by Humbert Humbert, a middle-aged pedophile.
+He finally finds an accessible victim in the 12-year-old Lolita by marrying her mother.
 Humbert2 winds up in prison for killing the man who takes Lolita away from him and then abandons her.

 Oh, Oscar, Oscar, Oscar.